A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Simple service mesh management protocol - SSMMP

 \section{Simple service mesh management protocol - SSMMP}

-Before we get to the formal specification of SSMMP in Section \ref{spec-SSMMP}, let's introduce the protocol in an intuitive, slightly informal way.
+The complete formal specification of SSMMP is in \cite{SSMMP}.
+Here we will present the protocol in an intuitive, somewhat informal way.
 The main actors of the protocol are: Manager, agents, and running instances of services (API Gateways, regular microservices, and BaaS services), see Fig. \ref{protocol}.

 There may be two (or more) running instances of the same service.
 Hence, the term service refers rather to its bytecode.